carterwayneskhizeine/AnonymousMessageBoard/README.md

 *   **User Authentication**: Register and login system with session-based authentication.
 *   **User-Specific Private Messages**: Logged-in users can view all their private messages without entering KEYs individually.
 *   **Image Upload Support**: Upload and display images in messages (one image per message, max 10MB, supports JPEG, PNG, GIF, WebP).
+*   **Pagination with Google-Style Navigation**: Messages are displayed with Google search results-style pagination (e.g., < 1 2 3 4 5 ...
+100 >).
+Each page shows 5 messages with previous/next buttons and direct page navigation.
 *   **Responsive Design**: The application is designed to be accessible and usable across various devices, with mobile-friendly buttons.
 *   **Dockerized Deployment**: Easy setup and deployment using Docker and Docker Compose.